 - 1. First verify that the appliance is supplied with the type of gas specified on the rating plate. - Account for pressure drop from the point of delivery to the appliance.
 The maximum allowable system pressure is 1⁄2 psig (14 in. wc).
-Refer to Table 24 for model specific gas pressures and gas connection sizes. - 3.
-If the gas supply pressure is higher than 14 in. wc, An additional field supplied pressure regulator will be required. - For length of piping and number of fittings refer to and Table 21 for maximum capacity of Schedule 40 pipe.
-Table 22 lists equivalent pipe length for standard fittings. - 5.
-Gas piping systems for gas specific gravity of 0.60 can be sized directly from Table 21 unless authority having jurisdiction specifies a gravity factor be applied.
-For other specific gravities, apply gravity factor from Table 23.
+Refer to Table 29 for model specific gas pressures and gas connection sizes. - 3.
+If the gas supply pressure is higher than 14 in. wc, An additional field supplied pressure regulator will be required. - 4.
+For length of piping and number of fittings refer to and Table 26 for maximum capacity of Schedule 40 pipe.
+Table 27 lists equivalent pipe length for standard fittings. - 5.
+Gas piping systems for gas specific gravity of 0.60 can be sized directly from Table 26 unless authority having jurisdiction specifies a gravity factor be applied.
+For other specific gravities, apply gravity factor from Table 28.
 If exact specific gravity is not shown choose next higher value. - 6.
-The appliance and its gas connection must be leak tested before placing it in operation. - 7.
+A sediment trap must be provided upstream of the main gas valve. - All threaded joints should be coated with piping compound resistant to action of liquefied petroleum gas. - 8.
+The appliance and its gas connection must be leak tested before placing it in operation. - 9.
 To protect the gas valve when testing over 1/2 psig (3.4 kPa), the appliance and its individual shutoff valve must be disconnected from gas supply piping.
-For testing at 1/2 psig (3.4 kPa) or less, isolate the appliance from gas supply piping by closing the manual shutoff valve on the appliance. - 8.
-Locate leaks using approved combustible gas noncorrosive leak detector solution. - 9.
-The incoming gas pressure can be measured at the pressure tapping on the manual ball valve. - 10.
+For testing at 1/2 psig (3.4 kPa) or less, isolate the appliance from gas supply piping by closing the manual shutoff valve on the appliance. - 10.
+Locate leaks using approved combustible gas non-corrosive leak detector solution. - 11.
+The incoming gas pressure can be measured at the pressure tapping on the manual ball valve. - 12.
 If the high or low gas pressure switch tripped, it must be manually reset before the appliance can be restarted.
-(See Figure 21) - 11.
-Gas piping shall be supported by fixed hangers or stands and not by the appliance.
+(See Figure 18)

-- 12. Purge all air from gas lines. - 13.
-Install manual shutoff valve in accordance with state and local requirements. - 14.
-All threaded joints should be coated with piping compound resistant to action of liquefied petroleum gas.
+- 13. Gas piping shall be supported by fixed hangers or stands and not by the appliance. - 14.
+Purge all air from gas lines. - 15.
+Install manual shutoff valve in accordance with state and local requirements.